MartianZoo/solarnet/README.md

 It's written in [Kotlin](https://kotlinlang.org).
 It's the first Kotlin I've written and I'm very happy with the language.
 If you are already comfortable in Java, it's not too hard to learn the basics (and I don't really use the most advanced features).

+## Why

+Why is the language called Pets?
+First, who doesn't love Pets?
+But also, it originated from me thinking I might have played the game 1000 times by now...
+1000 "teraforms" would be one "petaform" and it went from there.

+Why is the command line UI called REgo PLastics?
+Because REPL is a term and Rego Plastics is a card...

+Why is the engine called Solarnet?
+Who knows, it sounded cool.

 ## Contact me?

 If you find this project interesting and want to talk about it, please send mail to kevinb9n@gmail.com.
 I'd be more than happy to get it.